Oscarts/backery2-app/MODULES.md

 - **Code Quality**: Regular removal of unused code, backup files, and outdated implementations
 - **Testing First**: All features have corresponding tests to ensure stability during refactoring
+- **Robust API Testing**: Dynamic data-driven tests that adapt to database changes rather than using hardcoded values
 - **Documentation Updates**: Planning documents updated with each significant change
 - **Git Workflow**: Descriptive commit messages for traceability of changes
+- **Error Handling**: Comprehensive error handling throughout the application for better debugging and user experience

 ### 🔜 Next Major Release Goals